 Despite having an efficient public transportation system in Manitoba, you may feel the need to have your own vehicle.
-Factors such as such as the weather (especially winter), varying schedules, or the vast distance you need to travel for work, school, or recreation, may make it necessary for you to buy your own car.
+Factors such as the weather (especially during winter), varying schedules, or the vast distance you need to travel for work, school, or recreation, may make it necessary for you to buy your own car.
 Especially when you have young kids, their comfort and safety are always at the top of parents’ minds.

 So what do you need to consider when buying a car?
 Here are few points:

 You may have done preliminary research on car costs in Manitoba and have figured out how much of your savings or income you can spare.
 Remember to factor in parking, insurance, fuel and maintenance costs in the equation.
 Budget is a major factor in deciding what type and model of car you can buy and whether you’re buying a brand new car or second hand.
 The following video from Financial Consumer Agency of Canada (FCAC) entitled How much car can you truly afford? points out great considerations when setting a budget: